HomeofNever/Data-Structure/hw/3rd/code/README.txt

 DESCRIPTION OF YOUR CREATIVE STATISTIC:
-Sort dataset with day provided.
+Sort dataset with day.
+No extra command line parameter required.
 Sample output can be found at SearchCollection.cpp -> drawDayTable Columns include CRN, Dept, Coursenum, Class Title, Start Time, End Time and Room.
+Sort with dept_code -> start_time -> course_code

 MISC.
 COMMENTS TO GRADER:
 I don't put comments on some simple accessor functions (just a line for return).
-Hope this is not considered as "lack of comments"
+Hope this is not considered as "lack of comments".